vinegarhq/vinegarhq.github.io/src/Troubleshooting/index.md

 ### Buggy QT fonts

+This is a known issue with WineD3D.
+Enabling DXVK in the configuration file should solve this issue.

+### Flickering widgets and plugin windows

-This is due to an incompatibility with WineD3D.
+This is a known issue with WineD3D.
 Enabling DXVK in the configuration file should solve this issue.
 ----